Operation Carthage: Raid

-Aftermath
+Results

-On the following day, a reconnaissance aircraft surveyed the target to assess the results.
+On the following day, a reconnaissance plane surveyed the target to assess the results.
 The damage was severe, with the west wing of the six-storey building reduced nearly to ground level.
 The Danish underground supplied a photograph showing the building burning from end to end.

 The raid had destroyed the Gestapo headquarters and records, severely disrupting Gestapo operations in Denmark, as well as allowing the escape of 18 prisoners.
 Fifty-five German soldiers, 47 Danish employees of the Gestapo and eight prisoners died in the headquarters building.
-Four Mosquito bombers and two Mustang fighters were lost and nine Allied airmen were killed.
-At the Jeanne d'Arc School, 86 schoolchildren and 18 adults were killed, many of them nuns.
+Four Mosquito bombers and two Mustang fighters were lost and nine airmen died on the Allied side.

 On 14 July 1945, remains of an unidentified male casualty were recovered from the ruins of the Shellhus and transferred to the Department of Forensic Medicine of the University of Copenhagen.
 This happened again four days later and the two casualties were buried in Bispebjerg Cemetery on 4 and 21 September, respectively.

-In popular culture

-The Danish movie The Shadow in My Eye (Skyggen i mit øje in Danish), telling the story of the raid, was released in October 2021 in Denmark.
-Netflix released the movie on its streaming service in March 2022, as The Bombardment.